Computer & Electronic Aids

 - Braille & Enlarged Keyboards, etc.

-The availability of this equipment is increasing thanks to Organizations and Companies such as Blind SA & Sensory Solutions who have made concerted efforts to make sure that this equipment is available for persons with Visual Impairments or the Blind in South Africa.
-To find out more about these Computers & Electronic Aids & the organisations & companies that provide them, read the article below.
+The availability of this equipment is increasing thanks to Organizations and Companies such as Blind SA, Edit Microsystems, Sensory Solutions and The South African Council for the Blind (SANCB), who have all made concerted efforts to make sure that this equipment is available for persons with Visual Impairments or the Blind in South Africa.
+To find out more about these Computers and Electronic Aids and the organisations or companies that provide them, please read the article below.